Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_6_CommandLine/week2/README.md

 `grep the_pattern *.cif`

 **Task**
-  1. Rename each cif file to a meaninful name, (hint: an accession number).
+  1. Rename each **cif** file to a meaninful name, (hint: an accession number).
+Use `mv orig_name new_name` to rename a file.
   2. Find a field that mentions the species source (only 3 have one).
+  3. Use the single grep command, plus the informative field, to save the result to `species.txt`.
+  4. Go to https://www.rcsb.org/ to search your accession numbers and validate your investigative work.
 ### Command reference

 #### tar